 Before dinner, we will search the floodplains and lodge garden for Swamp and Fiery-necked Nightjars, African Wood-owl, Barred and Pearl-spotted Owlets and Spotted Eagle-owl.

 After lunch and relaxing for a few hours we will finish the day with a boat cruise in Chobe.
 Besides the birds mentioned yesterday we will look for huge flocks of Collared and if we are lucky Black-winged Pratincoles, Southern Carmine and White-fronted Bee-eater colonies, Water Thick-knee, African Marsh-harrier, Pink-backed and Great-white Pelican.
 The beautiful African Skimmers and African Fish-eagles are always present in good numbers.
-Between the birding, we will enjoy great game viewing and see a baby Elephant holding onto its mother’s tail while crossing the river is an unforgettable sight.
+Between the birding, we will enjoy great game viewing and might be lucky enough to see a baby Elephant holding onto its mother’s tail while crossing the river, a truly unforgettable sight.

 By early afternoon we will be in the boat again as we make our way the Kasane Rapids which offers brilliant birding.
 The overhanging vegetation is favoured by African Finfoot, Half-collared, Malachite, Pied and Giant Kingfishers.
 The exposed rocks are the best place to look for Rock Pratincole and Yellow-wagtails are present every summer.
 The trees in the rapids are the nesting spot for a variety of herons and storks that include Yellow-billed Stork, African Openbill, African Spoonbill, Great Egret, Yellow-billed Egret, Grey and Black-headed Heron, African Darter, Reed and White-breasted Cormorant and Purple Herons.
 On the way back to the lodge we will keep an eye out for hunting Bat Hawk and Eurasian Hobby as well as any predators that patrol the river bank.